TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step1.md

 ---

-## 🔍 Question 2: Show Me All the Details!
+## 🔍 Practice Exercise 2: Show Me All the Details!

 Now let's get the full story about each item - sizes, permissions, and even hidden files: